 To enhance each pupils’ motivation to learn.

 The principle public examinations are the GCSE’s in year 11.
-Students in Years 9-11 follow the Edexcel 1MA (linear) Mathematics syllabus.
+Students in Years 9-11 follow the Edexcel 1MA (linear) GCSE Mathematics syllabus.
 For this course, the top three sets will take the Higher paper, enabling them to get a pass at grades 9 – 4.
 Set 5 will sit the Foundation paper enabling them to get grades from 5 – 1.
 In set 4, the decision to enter for the Higher or Foundation tier will be made at the discretion of the class teacher.

-In preparation for the new GCSE course, we are now operating a three year GCSE course, starting at the beginning of Year 9, reinforcing and extending the knowledge from Key Stage 3.
+We operate a three year GCSE course, starting at the beginning of Year 9, reinforcing and extending the knowledge from Key Stage 3.

 Mathematics is taught in a suite of five rooms – D1 to D5.
 All of these rooms are equipped with an interactive whiteboard each.
 The interactive whiteboards are used in various ways to enhance the teaching of Mathematics and are very handy for graphical representations for example.
-When appropriate, we use the laptops or computer rooms for teaching Mathematics through ICT.
+When appropriate, we use the computer rooms for teaching Mathematics through ICT.

 (Promoting women in mathematics)